nipil/glimps-detect-icap-mock/detect-mock/README.md

     }
     curl: (22) The requested URL returned error: 404

-NOTE: as per `FIXME` in the mock-app code, the actual 'miss' answer is different from what the openapi spec requires.

 Submits file :

     curl --fail-with-body --request POST -H "X-Auth-Token: 00000000-00000000-00000000-00000000-00000000" --form "file=@samples/cached-legit.json" localhost:5000/api/lite/v2/submit